 The Tri-Party Agreement spells out how Washington State and the federal government will cooperate to ensure that cleanup of dangerous and radioactive nuclear waste at Hanford is in compliance with federal law.

-In 1989, three government entities came together to sign the Hanford Federal Facility Agreement and Consent Order, most commonly known as the Tri-Party Agreement (TPA):
+In 1989, three government entities came together to sign the Hanford Federal Facility Agreement and Consent Order, most commonly known as the Tri-Party Agreement (TPA).
+The agencies involved are:

 Our Nuclear Waste Program focuses on keeping you safe from the dangers of mixed radioactive and chemically hazardous waste.
 We work with EPA to ensure that work performed by Energy and its contractors complies with the laws for treatment, storage, and disposal of chemical and nuclear waste.

 Any of the three agencies can request changes to the TPA, which includes a process to approve changes and resolve disputes.
-In addition, it sets out a process for public participation, where we invite the public to take part in the decision-making before any significant changes can be made.
+In addition, the TPA sets out a process for public participation, where we invite the public to take part in the decision-making before any significant changes can be made.